ome/ngff-spec/specification.md

 #### <a name="rotation">rotation</a>
+(rotation)=

-`rotation`s are [matrix transformations](#matrix-transformations) that are special cases of affine transformations.
+`rotation`s are [matrix transformations](matrix-transformations) that are special cases of affine transformations.
 When possible, a rotation transformation SHOULD be preferred to its equivalent affine.
 Input and output dimensionality (N) MUST be identical.
 Rotations are stored as `NxN` matrices, see below, and MUST have determinant equal to one, with orthonormal rows and columns.
 The matrix
 MUST be stored as a 2D array either as json or in a zarr array. `rotation` transformations are invertible.